Does the Reformation Still Matter?

 “If there are any doubts over whether the Reformation still matters or whether the church needs to be always reforming, Reeves and Chester dispel them.
 Winsome and wise, this book provides solid reasons to be Protestant and offers biblically and historically accurate accountings of key doctrinal formulations.
 As Protestant Christians around the world celebrate the five-hundredth anniversary of the Reformation, they will find strong encouragement here.
 Semper Reformanda!”

-Sean Michael Lucas, Senior Minister, The First Presbyterian Church, Hattiesburg, Mississippi; Associate Professor of Church History, Reformed Theological Seminary, Jackson, Mississippi
+Sean Michael Lucas, Senior Pastor, Independent Presbyterian Church, Memphis, Tennessee; Chancellor’s Professor of Church History, Reformed Theological Seminary

 Table of Contents: